wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/5-add-controls.md

-In this exercise, you will be embedding the Loan Application form from the Loan Tracker app so that your users can have access to even more information within Collaboration Manager for Loans.
-All the apps in the Microsoft Cloud for Financial Services use the same data model, which allow you to mix-and-match the experiences for the various apps.
+In this exercise, you'll embed the Loan Application form from the Loan Tracker app so that your users can have access to even more information within Collaboration Manager for Loans.
+All the apps in the Microsoft Cloud for Financial Services use the same data model, which allows you to mix-and-match the experiences for the various apps.

 ## Task 1: Replace default form within Collaboration Manager